yathit/ydndb-website-content/crm-in-inbox/sugarcrm/user-guide/records/leads.markdown

 Click delete menu item from the hamburger menu, {{ "menu" | svg_icon }}, on the right of record header to delete the record.

 A message should appear to notify the record is deleted.

+## Searching Lead records

+Lead records can be search on search tab, {{ "magnifying-glass" | svg_icon }}, on the Sidebar.
+You can search record fields by emails, name, id, description.

 {% endwrap %}